yacinelaakel/myAppAngular/README.md

 > those resources which you are factually using, instead of running your hosting 24 hours for 7 days a
 > week.

-- Most popular Serverless environemnts are :
+Most popular Serverless environments are :
 	- AWS Lambda
   	- Google Cloud Functions
   	- Azure Functions